Wairarapa-Bible-Church/Wairarapa-Bible-Church/index.markdown

 layout: home
 ---
-*John 17:17 Sancitify them in the truth; Your Word is Truth*
+*John 17:17 Sanctify them in the truth; Your Word is Truth*

 # Sunday Worship 10am
 - Praise, Prayer, Communion, Bible Teaching